The nature of equity

-This is not how equity is defined in the conceptual frameworks of FASB and the IFRS.
-Their definitions, however, are problematic because they are not consistent with their definitions of assets and liabilities.
+This is not how equity is described in the conceptual frameworks of FASB and the IFRS.
+Their definitions, however, are problematic because the viewpoint is inconsistent with that used to define assets and liabilities.

 When it comes to equity, however, the standing point moves.
 FASB defines equity as the residual interest of the owners in the net assets of the entity , while the IFRS defines equity as claims on the residual interest in the assets of the entity after deducting all its liabilities .
-Equity is defined not from the point of view of the entity, but investors.
+Equity is defined not from the viewpoint of the entity, but as the aggregate claim of all investors.

-Some of those with prior accounting knowledge come to class with a clear notion that equity is “the money invested by shareholders”.
+Some students, even those with prior accounting knowledge, come to class with a clear notion that equity is valuable because it’s “the money invested by shareholders”.
 It isn’t—cash is the money invested by shareholders, and cash is an asset.
 This notion of equity collapses accounting duality in the same way that cash sales does, which we discussed in The nature of income.

 Early on in our elementary accounting courses we show students this picture and ask them what My Supermarket Limited is worth.

 The answer, as always, depends on point of view.
 Some students suggest £50,000 because that’s the value of its assets, but the question is asking the worth of the entity, not the assets.